Supporting women and families across the South Pacific area and worldwide

 Although, supporting Queensland women and families is our primary focus, the QCWA works to educate, advocate and support women beyond our borders, through our International Program.
 The QCWA provides support in a range of practical ways, via affiliations and projects, particularly in the South Pacific region.

 The QCWA nominates a Country of Study for the International Program’s awareness and fundraising activities.
 The Country of Study is launched at the International Study Conference held annually.
-In 2021, the International Study Conference will be held in Longreach between 19th and 21st February 2021.
+In 2022, the International Study Conference will be held in Roma between 8-10 April 2022.
 The Conference is open to QCWA Members.

 Lead by the Branch International Officer, Branch members expand their collective knowledge of other countries and cultures through informative International functions and events, and at the same time raising funds for donation to the Association of Country Women of the World (ACWW).
-In 2021, the Country of Study is Malaysia.
+In 2022, the Country of Study is Australia.

 As a member association of the ACWW, the QCWA works directly with South Pacific Area providing in-kind support to women and families and contributing financially to South Pacific Area Projects such as Sustainable Water, Sanitation and Energy, Education and Capacity Building and Nutrition, Good Health and Wellbeing.
 In The Solomon Islands and Vanuatu, the Sustainable Water, Sanitation and Energy project is replacing old concrete tanks with new poly tanks to store clean fresh water.
 Birthing Kits are provided to University of Papua New Guinea nursing students as part of their practical studies working within rural hospitals in their communities.